2. Breakfast and Daily Snacks

 3. General Nutrition

-In the interest of promoting good nutrition and dental care, the consumption of gum, candy, soft drinks, and “junk food” is not encouraged in the school or on the playground.
+In the interest of promoting good nutrition and dental care, the consumption of candy, soft drinks, and “junk food” is not encouraged in the school or on the playground.
 We encourage parents to support our efforts and not include such foods in students’ lunches.
 We wish to help our students make wise choices in their selection of foods.
 Your assistance in helping your child make healthy food choices and in supporting this focus on nutrition by not sending such foods would be most appreciated.

 Each year, we have a number of children with severe allergies that may result in life-threatening conditions.
-As a result, certain precautions may be taken in the classroom and specific school areas, including the identification of a classroom “allergy friendly”.
-Parents and students are expected to adhere to the guidelines laid out in these instances.
+As a result, certain precautions may be taken in the classroom and specific school areas, including the identification of a classroom as “allergy friendly”.
+Parents and students are asked to adhere to the guidelines laid out in these instances.